CrossStitch 2.0: Dynamic Shader Linking in a Statically Linked World

 MA2 mixed per-vertex and per-pixel lighting.

 By the end of MechAssault 2 I was convinced CrossStitch was the only way to program graphics.
 I absolutely loved the dynamic shader assembly model I’d implemented, and I never had a second’s regret over it.
-It was fast, memory efficient, and allowed me to think about graphics in the way I found most natural, as a powerful configurable pipeline of discreet transformations.
+It was fast, memory efficient, and allowed me to think about graphics in the way I found most natural, as a powerful configurable pipeline of discrete transformations.
 If only the story could end there.

 In the future I’ll have to write a follow up to this article describing how CrossStitch evolved after MechAssault 2.
 I’ll have to explain how it grew in sophistication and capability to keep pace with the advances in 3-D hardware, to support high-level language syntax and to abstract away the increasing number of programmable hardware stages.
 I’ll have to explain why the path it followed seemed like such a good one, offering the seduction of fabulous visuals at minimal runtime cost.
 But most importantly, I’ll have to explain how far along that path I was before I realized it was headed in a direction I didn’t want to be going, a direction completely divergent with the rest of the industry.